CrowdStrike/cloud-fcs-labs/content/attacknrespond/lab-3/index.en.md

 ![Listing S3 contents](/static/img/lab3-5.png)

-> [!NOTE]
-> If your Metasploit session closes unexpectedly, type “run -j” at the metasploit console prompt to reconnect to the target.
+::alert[If your Metasploit session closes unexpectedly, type `run -j` at the metasploit console prompt to reconnect to the target.]{header="Note"}